logzio/logz-docs/_source/logzio_collections/_metrics-sources/azure-diagnostic-metrics.md

 ---

 <!-- info-box-start:info -->
-This metrics solution is deprecated and only works with the elastic-based Logz.io metrics product.
+This metrics solution is deprecated and only works with the Elastic-based Logz.io metrics product.
 {:.info-box.important}
 <!-- info-box-end -->